National-anarchism: Keith Preston

-According to Lyons, "[i]t is these societally based systems of oppression, not state intervention, that perpetuate dramatic wealth disparities between whites and people of color, widespread domestic violence that overwhelmingly target women, and suicide rates much higher among LGBT teens than heterosexual teens, among many other examples".
-Lyons further argues that merely "[d]ismantling the central state won't abolish other systems of oppression.
+According to Lyons, "it is these societally based systems of oppression, not state intervention, that perpetuate dramatic wealth disparities between whites and people of color, widespread domestic violence that overwhelmingly target women, and suicide rates much higher among LGBT teens than heterosexual teens, among many other examples".
+Lyons further argues that merely "dismantling the central state won't abolish other systems of oppression.
 It will simply create a power vacuum where they can function in a more fragmented, unregulated way.
 This is a recipe for warlordism, a chaotic society where anyone with enough physical force can make the rules".
-In contrast to Preston, Lyons concludes that "[a]uthoritarianism doesn't require a large centralized state, but can operate on any scale, such as a region, a neighborhood, or a family.
+In contrast to Preston, Lyons concludes that "authoritarianism doesn't require a large centralized state, but can operate on any scale, such as a region, a neighborhood, or a family.
 With no program for liberation except ending big government, pan-secessionism", as advocated by national-anarchists such as Preston, "would foster many smaller-scale authoritarian societies".